Wabinab/Xenoblade-Chronicles-3-The-Book/src/04_emergency.md

 ---

 Eunie: "We made it to the rendezvous point faster than I thought we would."
 A huge tree located near a cliff.
-A fireplace was burning below the tree.
+A bonfire was burning below the tree.
 Around the tree in a circle were small rocks, similar to that of the path, with grass growing by the side of the trail leading towards it.

 Noah: "Mwamba did help us a lot along the way."